marzdrel/exid/README.md

 **!!
 Warning: Documentation is not complete yet.
 Work in progress**

 This gem offers helper methods for implementing external, prefixed identifiers for records.

-Core `Exid::Coder.encode` method accepts a string prefix with a UUID and returns an "external ID," composed of prefix and a zero-padded Base62-encoded UUID.
+Core `Exid::Coder.encode` method accepts a string prefix with a UUID and returns an "external ID," composed of prefix and a zero-padded **Base62-encoded UUID**.

 For example: `prg, 018977bb-02f0-729c-8c00-2f384eccb763` => `prg_02TOxMzOS0VaLzYiS3NPd9`